EricRobertCampbell/introductory-react-project/README.md

 - [ ] Replace some of your components with Material-UI components

 ## General To-Do
+- [ ] Generalize the component so that any component can act as a 'step'
 - [ ] Make it so that focus is automatically moved to the input on each new Form
 - [ ] Clean up the aesthetics